 - Grant is chased by an airplane in a cornfield on a beautiful day.
-There is nothing unusual until you begin to see the white trails of plane exhaust in a clear blue sky.
+Nothing is unusual until you begin to see the white trails of plane exhaust in a clear blue sky.

 - Grant and Saint escape from James Mason (a superb Hitchcock villain) and Martin Landau on top of Mount Rushmore.

 - The bidding scene in the Chicago auction house.

 - The gun going off in the Mount Rushmore gift shop and the little boy putting his hands to his ears a millisecond before the shot – a rare Tomasini miss that makes the film more fascinating today.

 - Grant tries to escape through a brilliant reconstruction of the United Nations since Hitchcock was not allowed to film there.

-- The final risqué shot of the train entering the tunnel as our stars finally get to consummate their relationship.
+- The final risqué shot of the train entering the tunnel as our stars finally consummate their relationship.